realworldocaml/book/other-notes/02-intro.md

 transforming elements of that list, and returns to us a new list with the elements transformed.

-There's a new piece of syntax to learn here: labeled arguments.
+There's another new piece of syntax to learn here: labeled arguments.
 The argument `double` is passed with a label, `~f`.
 Labeled arguments can be put anywhere on the argument list, so we could just as well have written `List.map ~f:String.length languages` instead of `List.map languages ~f:String.length`

 ## Records and Variants